Stardust567/livp2heic/README.md

 # livp2heic

-`python3 livp2heic.py` Unzip all livp files in the current folder.
+`python3 livp2heic.py` Unzip all files in the current folder into mov files and heic files.